The most expensive mistake in photography business

 • Touchpoints trigger automatically, you personalize the moments that count

-• System handles consistency; you handle humanity
+• System handles consistency, you handle humanity

 • Experience is reviewable and improvable as a process

-Sign five
+Sign 05

 You've been meaning to fix your business backend for more than a year

+You have a list.
+You know exactly what's on it.
+The contract that needs three clauses updated.
 The welcome guide still referencing your 2023 pricing.
 The CRM workflow abandoned at step four.
 The questionnaire that misses three things you always end up asking over email anyway.

 Each item is deferred because fixing it requires more activation energy than working around it.
 The broken workflow is deferred because building it correctly would take four hours that feel impossible to carve out.

-This is the operational equivalent of a slow leak, no single item is an emergency, but collectively they represent a business running below its capacity.
+This is the operational equivalent of a slow leak.
+No single item is an emergency, but collectively they represent a business running below its capacity.

-Every lead that falls through because the follow-up workflow wasn't finished represents revenue that was there and gone.
+The specific costs most photographers don't calculate: every client receiving an outdated welcome guide gets a slightly worse experience than they should.
+Multiply that by every client in a year.
+Every lead that falls through because the follow-up workflow wasn't finished represents revenue that was there and is now gone.
 Every hour spent working around broken systems rather than through finished ones compounds indefinitely.

-The compound math
+The compound math on deferred fixes

 The photographer who spent four hours building the CRM workflow this year saves thirty minutes per client for the next three years.
 The one who deferred it pays thirty minutes per client indefinitely.
 That is the actual cost of the list you're not working through.